 Reasons why you choose a stainless steel look for a seamless design

 When you pick a stainless steel refrigerator you generally do so for a reason.
 It matches other appliances, you like the prestigious and contemporary look it offers, it may even match your chrome pantry door handles.
 With freestanding refrigerators though due to the door swing opening and ventilation required, they often overhang the cavity depth (to allow clearance for door swing) and need space either side for ventilation.
 So it can interrupt the clean lines you may have been seeking in your new kitchen.

 This is where Liebherr’s bottom mount fully integrated refrigerators (ECBN 6156 & ECBN 5066) come into the equation.
 ‘Fully integrated’ these models offer a seamless way to integrate into your kitchen without exposed cavities.
 As an optional extra you can purchase stainless steel door panels and handles to suit, providing your kitchen space with the much sought after seamless design stainless steel finish, along with the benefits of an integrated appliance.

-So before building your new home or renovating your existing kitchen it would be worth taking a look at the Liebherr bottom mount fully integrated fridges.
+So before building your new home or renovating your existing kitchen it would be worth taking a look at the Liebherr integrated range.
 Liebherr offer the best of both worlds, integration and a seamless stainless steel finish.